 BIOGRAPHY

-Jenny makes stoneware ceramics in a tri-state area.
-She starts with wet clay, making and finishing forms and vessels in Southern Indiana.
-From there, everything is very carefully packed and transported for firing, glazing and firing again on a farm in Northern Kentucky.
-Finally, she spends much of her time in Chicagoland, where she shares a home with her person and her cat, Harley.
+Jenny makes functional stoneware ceramics in her studio on a miniature horse farm in Northern Kentucky.
+She starts with wet clay, making and finishing forms and vessels before a drying period to allow firing, glazing and firing again on site.
+When she's not in Kentucky making, she spends her time in Chicagoland, where she shares a home with her person and her cat, Harley.
 She enjoys growing plants, exploring new food in new neighborhoods and going on table top game adventures.

 She has explored several artistic mediums, but began focusing her pursuit of ceramic art in 2017.
 Along this journey, with the help of many, she has been a student, a teacher, a builder, an electrician and a kiln specialist.